mattmc3/zsh_unplugged/README.md

 In November 2021, a relatively well known and popular Zsh plugin manager, zinit, was removed from GitHub entirely and without warning.
 In fact, the author [deleted almost his entire body of work][zdharma-debacle].

-Zinit was really popular because it was super fast, and the author promoted his projects in multiple venues for many years.

-(_Quick shoutout to the folks running [zdharma-continuum] though - great work keeping Zinit alive!_)
+Zinit was really popular because it was super fast, and the author promoted his projects in multiple venues for many years. (_Quick shoutout to the folks running [zdharma-continuum] though - great work keeping Zinit alive!_)

-With the instablility in the Zsh plugin manager space, it got me wondering why I even use a plugin manager at all.
+With the instablility in the Zsh plugin manager space, it got me wondering why I even bother with a plugin manager at all.

 ### :bulb: The simple idea